BirchM93/Project/README.md

 Consists of the gym name with a navbar consisting of all the sections.
 (Home, Services, Prices, Classes, Gallery and Contact Us)

-I added a banner with an image and a header consisting of a small paragraph for the Home page.
+I added a banner with an image and a header consisting of a small introductory paragraph for the Home page.

 User can join up by clicking on the prices section and it gives you 3 options.